lukaszkups/lukaszkups-old/content/blog/0028_using_nanoc_with_github_pages.md

 tags: ['blog']
 ---

+#Using nanoc with github pages

-This guide is based on the originally posted article at [Schmurfy's blog](http://schmurfy.github.io/2011/05/06/create_your_github_user_page_with_nanoc.html) - I've modified it for current github pages flow.
+##This guide is based on the originally posted article at [Schmurfy's blog](http://schmurfy.github.io/2011/05/06/create_your_github_user_page_with_nanoc.html) - I've modified it for current github pages flow.

 Let's get it started.